 General Offer Information

 Name: This is the name of the product for this offer.
 Give your offer a clear name that your partners will understand.
-Some clients include other information here, such as operating system or device type, target countries and regions, or file size.
+Some clients include other information here, such as operating system or device type, target countries, regions, or file size.

 Classifications and tags help organize offers in your network, both for network employees and partners with whom you work.